 A combination of being particularly prosperous in the mining, insurance, telecommunications and automotive industries, rich in natural resources, especially oil, and a member of the Organization for Economic Co-operation and Development (OECD) and the Group of Eight (sometimes known as the Group of Seven) (G8/G7), have all helped cement Canada’s position as one of the world’s top ten trading nations.
 In short, doing business in Canada is a smart strategic choice.

 Canada may be the second largest country in the world geographically but nearly 90% of the nation’s population is located within 200km of the border with America.
-The trade relationship between the US and Canada is a by-product of this close proximity and the largest relationship of its kind in the world between any two nations.
+The trade relationship between the US and Canada is a by-product of this close proximity and the largest relationship of its kind between any two nations in the world.
 Although Canada could not survive without this crucial bi-lateral trade with its southern neighbours, professionals doing business in Canada would do well to remember that Canadians vary considerably from their American counterparts.
 Marked differences can be seen in Canada’s business meetings which although democratic in approach, tend to be more formal than meetings in the States.
 While American business people usually use an extremely direct communication style, Canadians are generally more reserved and understated with high value being placed on polite courtesy.

 As Canadians are keen to shake the stereotype that they are similar to Americans, those doing business in Canada will be putting their best foot forward if they recognise the bilingual nation’s historic French ties by offering French translations of any business documents.